One of the greatest assets of Albania is its coastline, the waters and the beaches of which results very clean by Mediterranean norms.

 After the breakfast, leave the resort to spent half of the day to reach the Unesco protected town of Berat and visit its historical quarters.

 Berat: is also known as “The town of a Thousand windows” due to the many large buildings that decorate the houses of the old town.
 The town is still renowned for its historic architecture and particular beauty and is declared as a world heritage site by UNESCO.
 Historical Berat consist of three quarters.
 The quarters of Gorica and Mangalem are situated on the slopes of two hills that are divided by the river Osum.
 The Kalaja (fortress) quarter stands on the top of the Magalemi hill and is enclosed by a fortification wall that dates back to the IV century BC.
 The town has several XV century mosques, very well decorated and a very large numbers of Byzantine orthodox churches.
-Several of the churches has frescoes by the well known painter Onufri and his school and from other later famous schools of frescos and icons of the Balkan area.
+Several of the churches has frescoes by the well known painter Onufri and his school, as well as from other later famous schools of frescos and icons of the Balkan area.
 Of particular interest are: The icons museum located in the old cathedral church of the Castle and the Ethnographic museum hosted in an old house in the Mangalem quarter.

 After the visits of Berat return to the Resort.